VarunSwaminathan/Fingerprint-Detection-and-Embeddings/README.md

 i.
 Draw a rectangle around the fingertip using the computed coordinates. ii.
 Save the annotated image to the output folder with the same filename.
 A sample image after detection is given below.
-Part 4 – Validation
+Part 4 – Validation:
 For the validation purpose, the IoU value was calculated.
 The images were annotated and then saved also as a txt file.
 The x and y values from the output and the txt were compared manually and the final IoU value was calculated to be 0.9464(rounded to .4f digits).
 The value could have been a lot higher but during annotation, the fingers overlapped and then there was a slight error during the detection phase.
-Part 5 – Testing
+Part 5 – Testing:
 The model that was created was used to detect fingerprint regions in the given dataset.
 The accuracy of the algorithm was not perfect.
 The detected fingertip regions were only detected from photos that had a full picture of the hand.
 As my algorithm was based on that, some photos in the test dataset were only